-This tier of AMF helps connect young adults on campus who are grieving the terminal illness or death of someone in their lives. these unique meet-up events allow peer-to-peer connections that help to reduce isolation, increase support, and help young adults know that they are not alone in their grief journey.
-These support meet-ups are not process or therapy groups, rather fun outings that provide a safe atmosphere to connect with others around both grief and life as a young adult.
+This tier of AMF helps connect young adults on campus who are grieving the terminal illness or death of someone in their lives.
+These unique meet-up events allow peer-to-peer connections that help to reduce isolation, increase support, and help young adults know that they are not alone in their grief journey.
+These support meet-ups are not process or therapy groups, rather fun outings that provide a safe atmosphere to connect with others around grief and life as a young adult.

 AMF Service Groups

-- Learn the leadership skills necessary to create and run an official student organization on your campus.
+Learn the leadership skills necessary to create and run an official student organization on your campus.

-- Build your resume to include leadership, business building, marketing, social causes and more.
+Build your resume to include leadership, business building, marketing, social causes, and more.

-- Help empower others to connect with AMF and learn to publicize AMF on your campus and in your community.
+Help empower others to connect with AMF and learn to publicize AMF on your campus and in your community.

-- We’ll walk you through these steps and provide a wealth of how-to materials and resources as you move forward.
-Plus, you’ll become connected with other student leaders around the country who have successfully established their own chapters.
+We’ll walk you through these steps and provide a wealth of how-to materials and resources as you move forward.
+Plus, you’ll become connected with other student leaders around the country who have successfully established their chapters.